Note: Please see this solution by @Anke. Thank you Anke.

-Note: According to Mr. Pratim, this process is now outdated.
+Note: According to Mr. Pratim, the process ddescribed below is outdated.
 The package name now can be changed by:

 Mr. Pratim described this process in detail here.
 Thank you!

 See also this guide by Avram.
 Thank you!